leespe11/PiHoleUnboundHighAvailability/README.md

 ```
 # High-Availability Instances
 The run script takes one input paramater for the HA instances.

-The Index or hostname of the HOSTS/HOSTNAMES configured in **config.env**
+The Index or hostname of the HOSTNAMES configured in **config.env**
 The same config file should be coppied onto each instance and ./run with a different index

 Start the Master server
 ```